wish13yt/SchoolSearch/README.md

 # SchoolSearch
-A search for school: No tomfoolery, no ads (excluding Search).
+A search for school: No tomfoolery, no ads.